moiseevigor/moiseevigor.github.io/_posts/2026-04-25-geometry-of-seeing-visual-cortex-se2.md

 contour** that the visual system infers between two oriented line elements
 $(x_0,\theta_0)$ and $(x_1,\theta_1)$.

-With the normalisation $u_1 = 1$ (unit forward speed), $s$ becomes arc length and
+Two closely related problems share this setup, and the series will keep them carefully apart. *Pinning* $u_1 = 1$ (unit forward speed, so $s$ is arc length and
-$\kappa = u_2/u_1 = \dot\theta$ is the signed curvature.
-The sub-Riemannian extremals
-then project onto the critical curves of the **Euler elastica functional**
+$\kappa = u_2$ the signed curvature) turns length-minimisation into the classical **Euler elastica problem** — critical curves of the bending energy
 $$\int_0^L \kappa^2(s)\,ds,$$
-the total squared bending energy of the projected curve — the classical bridge, made precise in Part&nbsp;2, between geodesics on SE(2) and Euler's elastica.
+whose smooth solutions Part&nbsp;2 parametrises with elliptic functions.
+The *free* sub-Riemannian problem ($u_1$ unconstrained) shares the same pendulum core but its plane projections are different curves — generically with **cusps** where the forward speed changes sign (Part&nbsp;2 and Appendix&nbsp;A3 make the relation precise).
+Both matter for vision: elastica for smooth completion, the cuspidal geodesics wherever the percept must turn on the spot.

 </div><!-- /.l-body -->